Help! I can only orgasm in the same position.

 Jenna replies:Help!
 I"m 22 and I can only orgasm with my legs completely straight and close together.
 How can I change this?
 I've been having manual/oral sex with my boyfriend for 5 months now and still don't have to courage to tell him because I'm embarassed.
 Am I weird?
 Can this be fixed?
 If so, how?

 First things first: issues or difficulties with orgasm are extremely common, so you are definitely not "weird".
-In fact many teens, young adults, and older women and men alike have never experienced orgasm, so that's great that you have found a position that brings you pleasure.
+In fact many teens, young adults, and older folks alike have never experienced orgasm, so that's great that you have found a position that brings you pleasure.
 People have orgasms in different ways and enjoys different sensations - there is no "normal" or "weird" when it comes to sex and sexuality.

 When you say that you can only have an orgasm with your legs completely straight and close together, you do not specify whether that was when you were by yourself, with your current boyfriend, or with a previous partner.
 I don't want to make any assumptions, so I am going to talk about a few different factors.